JJ/hoborg/text/text.md

 upon the wrinkles of an elderly face.
 He Rolled and whistled, while frolicking along, to the general merriment of the public.
 I use *he*  quite liberally here, since I'm talking about a mechanical man.
-Quite literally, a mechanical being.
+He was quite literally, a mechanical being.
 A mechanical... gimmick born of the incessant need of man to reinvent himself.

 I didn't really liked it or even the idea of it, but I had no other